thbrown/softball-scorer/README.md

 3. Install yarn `[sudo] npm install -g yarn`
 4. From this repo's root directory, run `yarn`.
 5. Setup any optional features using the sections below if desired.
-6. Build the shared source, build the client source, and start the server.
+6. Build client source (dev mode), and start the server.
 From the root directory:
-   `yarn --cwd ./shared build && yarn build && yarn start`
+   `yarn bundle && yarn start`
 7. Visit http://localhost:8888 in your browser.

+## Dev

+use `yarn watch` if you want to start both dev server and softball.app server at the same time in the same terminal use `yarn start` and `yarn bundle-watch` if you want to start both servers but each in their own terminal use `yarn bundle` to build webpack, but skip the terser/css steps.

+## Prod

+use `yarn --cwd ./shared build && yarn build && yarn start`

 ## Optional features